 - Store firewood or lumber as far away from the home as possible.
 Storing firewood away from foundations and covering it with a tarp will stop cockroaches and carpenter ants from invading wood and interiors.

-Should any pest infestation issues persist, call your local Terminix Service Inc. pest professional to schedule an appointment.
+Should any pest infestation issues persist, call your local Terminix Service Inc. pest control professional to schedule an appointment.